cosmos/sdk-tutorials/interchain-exchange/tutorial/09-walkthrough.md

   denom: vcx
 ```

-Check the denom tracing, the path of the token on `Mars`.
+Check the denom tracing and the path of the token on `Mars`:

 ```bash
  # See on each chain the saved trace denom
 interchanged q ibcdex list-denomTrace
 ```

-Result
+Result:

 ```bash
 DenomTrace:
 - channel: channel-0